The humanitarian situation in Nagorno-Karabakh

 and the critical humanitarian and human rights crisis affecting

 launched by Azerbaijan on 19 September 2023.
-It is deeply concerned
+The Assembly is deeply

-by a situation which seems, at the very least, to invite suspicions of
+concerned by a situation which seems, at the very least, to invite

 2. Regretting that Azerbaijan has not respected the commitment